Omicron variant confirmed in Minnesota; man was recently in NYC: Officials

-NEW YORK – The second known case of the omicron variant of COVID-19 has been identified in Minnesota, the Minnesota Department of Health confirmed Thursday.
-The patient recently traveled to New York City.
+NEW YORK (WPIX) – New York Gov. Kathy Hochul is advising anyone who attended a recent anime convention in New York City to get tested for COVID-19 immediately.

-The Minnesota resident attended Anime NYC 2021 at the Javits Center from Nov.
-19-21, according to the department.
+Hochul’s remarks, made at a COVID briefing on Thursday, came after the Minnesota Department of Health confirmed the state’s first case of the omicron variant in a Minnesota resident who had recently traveled to NYC to attend the convention.

-The patient is a resident of Hennepin County and had been vaccinated, according to the health department.
-The man had mild symptoms as of Nov.
+The Minnesota case, identified Thursday, is the second known omicron case in the country.
+The patient is a resident of Hennepin County, and had been vaccinated, according to the health department.
+The man experienced mild symptoms as of Nov.
 22 and was tested for COVID-19 on Nov.
 24.

-Watch Gov. Hochul’s briefing on the new omicron case and COVID in NY
+He attended the Anime NYC 2021 convention at the Jacob Javits Center between Nov.
+19-21, according to the department.

-Hochul advised anyone who was at the convention between Nov.
+Still, she advised anyone who attended the convention between Nov.
 18 and 22 to get tested immediately.

 “We fully expect it to be detected in the coming days,” incoming New York Health Commissioner Dr. Mary Bassett said at Hochul’s briefing.